 Last November Solihull Police and Council officers approached Solihull College & University Centre with a proposition and request for a computing student to assist with a new project.
 The Police and Council were looking for a student whose expertise was in computing and a student who would be a capable volunteer to take on the project in a professional manner.
-It was identified by the Police and Council that there would be a value in developing a joint partnership webpage to include details of shared good news, volunteering opportunities and information which would be beneficial to the communities of Solihull and this is where the computing department at Solihull College & University Centre were asked to help.
+It was identified by the Police and Council that there would be value in developing a joint partnership webpage to include details of shared good news, volunteering opportunities and information which would be beneficial to the communities of Solihull and this is where the computing department at Solihull College & University Centre was asked to help.

 After putting the opportunity to students at the College, student Robert Partridge jumped at the chance to undertake a work experience placement, initially for two weeks, with SMBC and Solihull Police to build a website, something which would be greatly beneficial to add to Robert’s work experience portfolio.
 Robert impressed throughout his work experience placement and the project developed over the months as Robert showcased his computing skills.